drscream/nic-cz-dns-crawler/README.md

 ### Redis confinguration

-No special config needed, but increase memory limit if you have a lot of domains to process (`maxmemory 1G`).
+No special config needed, but increase the memory limit if you have a lot of domains to process (`maxmemory 1G`).
 You can also disable disk snapshots to save some I/O time (comment out `save …` lines).

 ### Installing Python deps in a virtualenv